Gottlieb Storz: Family

 Gottlieb's brother, Charles, built a fine home that today is listed on the National Register of Historic Places, as is his own home.
 His first son, Aldoph Gottlieb Storz, was born in 1884.

 His adopted daughter Louise was noted for her short marriage in 1912 to Carl Hans Lody, who was to win notoriety as the only German spy to be publicly tried for espionage in either World War.
 Lody was executed in the Tower of London in November 1914 after a spectacularly short and unsuccessful career as a spy.
 His marriage to Louise was equally a failure; she first filed for divorce alleging assault and battery a mere 2 months after marriage.
-Lody left the USA for 6 months soon after this but returned to a (blissful?) state of matrimony after the suit was withdrawn.
+Lody left the US for 6 months soon after this but returned to a (blissful?) state of matrimony after the suit was withdrawn.
 However, Louise (or perhaps it was the whole family) was not to be denied and after reinstatement of the suit, decree nisi was eventually granted in March 1914.

 His son Arthur Charles Storz was born in 1890, and Robert Charles Storz was born in 1898.

 Robert Storz's son, Todd Storz, is credited with being the father of the Top 40 radio format and developed a chain of highly successful AM radio stations.